MattKuebrich/teensy-audio-objects/fmdrum/README.md

 Trigger the drum.

 ### **frequency**(freq);
-Set the frequency in hz.
-Default is 50hz.
+Set the frequency in Hz.
+Default is 50Hz.

 ### **fm**(amount);
 Set the fm amount, from 0 to 1.0.
 Default is 0.